LD (rapper): Career

-Legal issues
+Criminal convictions

 In 2014, Wuta-Ofei was issued an ASBO that banned him from making and performing music for two years.
 Following this, Wuta-Ofei donned a mask and changed his artist name to LD, with his first tune under the new moniker being "Live Corn".
 In 2016, Wuta-Ofei's ASBO order came to an end, resulting in him releasing a song called "Wicked and Bad", in which he sent for opposing gangs.
 Within the song, he mentioned that Scribz and LD are the same person.
 In 2017, Wuta-Ofei was jailed for six months for possession of a knife.

 In December 2019, Wuta-Ofei was found guilty of conspiracy to supply Class A drugs (crack cocaine and heroin) and jailed for 4 years and six months.
 He was released from prison in November 2021.